This Day In Market History, Jan. 5: Ford Doubles Minimum Wage, Slashes Workday

 A Precedent For The 21st Century Office

-Ford set a new workplace standard when it slashed a nine-hour workday to eight hours and hiked a $2.40-per-hour wage to $5.
+Ford set a new workplace standard when it slashed a nine-hour workday to eight hours and hiked a $2.40-per-day wage to $5.

 Employees worked less and made more, and it did the 114-year-old company a world of good.
 The sage move ultimately bolstered productivity and improved employee relations with assembly workers.